 Found is a lasting weight care program that relies on modern science to help you see results.
 By focusing on multiple contributors to your overall healthFound puts you on the path towards healthy, happy living.

-Want to see how our combination of community support, individual health coaching, and prescription medication can jumpstart your weight care journey?
+Want to see how our combination of community support, and prescription medication can jumpstart your weight care journey?
 Take the Found quiz today!

 If you ever find that your level of stress becomes overwhelming, it is recommended you reach out to a mental health professional for assistance.
 Below please find a list of general resources: